ethanbyeon/dotfiles/README.md

     Replace `<package>` with the directory name of the configuration you want to symlink (e.g., `nvim`, `zsh`).

-4. **Verify Installation**:
+    > [!TIP]

-    After running the `stow` command, confirm that the configuration files are correctly placed and loaded on your system.
+    > After running the `stow` command, confirm that the configuration files are correctly placed and loaded on your system.

-    For more detailed usage of Stow, including how to back up existing configurations and avoid overwriting files, see the [Using GNU Stow](#using-gnu-stow) section below.

 ## Using GNU Stow